viperproject/VerifiedSCION/verification/jobs/README.md

 TODO:
 - [ ] Deprecate the `verification/scripts` folder
 - [ ] Deprecate the use of the current gobra-action.
-Instead, rely on a simpler action containing java and gobrago installed; specify the gobra version to use through a link to the jar.
+Instead, rely on a simpler action containing java and gobrago installed and use the .json files listed in this folder; specify the gobra version to use through a link to the jar.